remix-run/react-router/packages/react-router-dom/docs/api/NavLink.md

 >FAQs</NavLink>
 ```

-## exact: bool
+## parent: bool

-When `true`, the active class/style will only be applied if the location is matched exactly.
+When `true`, the active class/style will be applied for partial matches.

 ```js
 <NavLink